hksung/AACL24-Workshop/README.md

-# Lexicogrammatical features annotation
+### Lexicogrammatical features annotation

-- Building annotation guidelines: `here`
+- Build annotation guidelines: `here`
-- Text files to annotate can be found in `Files` in each feature.
+- Raw text files for annotation are located in the `Text sample` section of each feature.
+- Example sentences are source from Biber et al. (2007), *Longman Grammar of Spoken and Written English (6th ed.)*.
 -------------

 ## 1. Finite dependent clauses